cjtessler/MATH3733-SP22/docs/Project-7.md

 - Cite *any* sources you use.
 This includes tutorials, Stack Overflow answers, GitHub repositories, and any other ideas or examples you see and implement into your project.

-- Your project should demonstrate mastery of many, if not all, of the programming concepts covered in class: Variables, Functions, Conditionals, Iteration, Strings, Lists, Dictionaries, Classes, Reading Data, etc.
+- Your project should demonstrate mastery of many, if not all, of the programming concepts covered in class: variables, functions, control flow, iteration, strings, classes, data structures, etc.

 - Demonstrate mastery by explaining your project in a short recorded presentation.